questdb/c-questdb-client/README.md

-If you can't initially see your data through a `select` query straight away, his is normal: by default the database will only commit data it receives though the input line protocol periodically to maximize throughput.
+If you can't initially see your data through a `select` query straight away, his is normal: by default the database will only commit data it receives though the line protocol periodically to maximize throughput.

 For dev/testing you may want to tune the following database configuration parameters as so: